 Pay Off Your Installment Loan

 Given that the reason code “proportion of loan balances to loan amounts” results from having high outstanding loan balances relative to the principal amounts, it makes sense that paying off installment loans can help improve your loan utilization ratio.
+A revolving credit facility is considered such a loan.

 However, that doesn’t necessarily translate to an increase in your credit score.
 Also, some loans come with prepayment penalties, so you’ll want to check the terms of your loan before you decide to pay off your loans early.
 As you might have guessed reading the last two sentences, paying off an installment loan to lower your loan utilization ratio isn’t for everyone.